Show Me the Money (American game show): Cancellation

 GSN picked up the rights to the seven episodes of Show Me The Money in June 2007, which included the five that aired on ABC, plus the remaining two episodes that the network did not air.

-The first episode aired on June 12, 2007 and the second episode aired on June 19, 2007.
+The first episode aired on June 12, 2007, and the second episode aired on June 19, 2007.
 However, on June 26, 2007, GSN replaced the series with an episode of Who Wants to Be a Millionaire.
 It is known that GSN pulled the show due to bad ratings for the first two weeks and it was replaced by Dog Eat Dog on the Tuesday nights for the remainder of July 2007.
 There is no indication that GSN will air the show again, thus the two episodes not broadcast by ABC remain unaired.

-(However, GSN's webpage for the show included a photo that appeared to be from an unaired episode.
-The carryover contestant from the last episode aired by ABC (Bob Glouberman) is shown with the amount of $890,000 displayed on the scoreboard, he finished the episode with $882,000 and was paid despite the fact that the show did not air.)
+GSN's webpage for the show included a photo from one of the two unaired episodes.
+The photo depicted Bob Glouberman, the contestant whose game was in progress at the end of the last episode aired by ABC, and a winnings total of $890,000 displayed on the scoreboard.
+Glouberman completed his game with that total in his bank and was paid, even though the episode showing his victory never aired on ABC.